Jonathan Marchessault scores 3 to lead Golden Knights past Oilers 5-2 to advance to West final

+“We’re only halfway done to our goal here,” Marchessault said.
+“We’re going to keep going until our organization, we win the ultimate goal.
+Tonight is just one step in the right direction.”

 Reilly Smith and William Karlsson also scored for the Golden Knights, and Ivan Barbashev had two assists.
-Adin Hill finished with 39 saves.
+Adin Hill finished with 39 saves in his third career playoff start.

+“I’ve worked very hard my whole life to get to the NHL and to be here,” the 27-year-old Hill said.
+“It’s exciting being on a team that’s this good and has chance to really do it all, I’m grateful and I’m excited about it.”

+Vegas will next face the winner of the series between Dallas and Seattle, which heads to a Game 7 on Monday night.

 Connor McDavid and Warren Foegele scored early in the first period for Edmonton, which led 2-1 less than three minutes into the game.
 Stuart Skinner gave up four goals on 17 shots through two periods, and Jack Campbell stopped all four shots he faced in the third.